mdaffin/disconnected.systems/content/2015-11-12-bare-metal-assembly-on-the-teensy-3.1.md

 }
 ```

-The SECTIONS block tells the linker where to place the various parts of
+The SECTIONS block tells the linker where and what order to place the various
-the program:

-<code data-gist-id="d6fb7e91aa21d6943ef4" data-gist-file="layout.ld" data-gist-line="34-45"></code>
+parts of the program.
+In our example we only have `.text` (aka the code) but
+typically you would also have a block for initialized and uninitialized data
+(`.data` and `.bss` respectively).

-`. = 0x000000000;` sets the current location to the start of the block.
+`. = 0x000000000;` sets the current location to the start of the address space.

 `.text : {...} > FLASH` matches all the text (aka code) and tells it to place it
 in the FLASH section defined above.